corey-snyder/STREETS-Label-Efficient/README.md

 * ``crop_size``: Optional argument to specify a square random cropping size to enable image augmentation while training.
 You may leave this as ``None`` to have no cropping or pick a number less than the image height.
 The smaller the crop size, the longer you will likely need to train your models.
 I recommend not cropping images to start, but you may explore it in the future.
 * ``log_path``: Path to where logs will be saved.
 These logs include the model weights that can be loaded later for evaluation purposes and Tensorboard logs.
 More on Tensorboard later!
 ### Training models
+Once the ``config.yaml`` file is set to your liking, training models is very simple.
+You only need to run the following command in your terminal or in Google Colab:

+``python3 unet_singlescene_main.py --config_path config.yaml``

+This will execute all the training runs and save the experiment models and logs to the ``log_path`` folder for each pair of (random seed, view).
+When picking your number of random seeds and views/scenes.
+Consider that you will be training "number of seeds"x"number of scenes models".
+On GPU, each (seed, view) trial should take only 5-10 minutes so you can base your config files off this information.

 ### Evaluating models
+Once you have a collection of experimental trials contained in a folder, e.g. specified by ``log_path`` in your config file, we can evaluate all these trials and aggregate the results and do some evaluation.
+Note that within your ``log_path`` folder, each (seed, view) pair will have its own subfolder.
+For example, if you train models for 3 random seeds and 2 different scenes, you will have 6 subfolders in your logging path folder.
+To aggregate these results, you only need to edit four items in the ``singlescene_benchmark.py`` file.

+First, you should specify the name of a folder for the ``save_path`` variable to save evaluation results.
+Make sure to create this folder before running this code.
+Second, specify the name of your logging path(s) you would like to evaluate.
+Referring to the previous example, if your logging path is named "MyLogs" and contains the 6 subfolders from training models on 2 scenes with three random seeds, you can just assign the ``folders`` variable as ``['MyLogs']``.
+This variable is a list in case you may have multiple distinct sets of experiments you want to evaluate separately.
+Next, specify the names of the scenes you would like evaluated with the ``views`` list.
+Lastly, ``n_train_list`` gives the number of training images you used for each (seed, view) pair.
+For example, if you trained all models with only 10 labeled images, then ``n_train_list=[10]``.
+If instead you tried 5 and 15 labeled images for each (seed, view) pair, then ``n_train_list=[5, 15]``.

+Once these four items are set, you can compile all your evaluation results by running the following command:

+``python3 singlescene_benchmark.py``

+The evaluation results for each logging folder will be save in a separate JSON file within your ``save_path`` folder.

 ### Processing and examining results